lkodinsson/MARS/Core/PHB.md

 ## Actions

 During an encounter with more concrete turn length (such as a tactical combat), any action that you take uses a specific portion of your turn.
-The amount of your turn each action requires is based on their action speed.
-These speeds—in order from slowest to fastest—are: *extended*, *full-round*, *standard*, *swift*, and *free*.
+This is called the *action speed* and is measured by a number of actions points ranging from 0 to 3, and each turn you will have 3 action points to spend on actions.

-Since a turn is six seconds long, we can also measure each action in seconds.
-Full-round, standard, and swift actions are each six, four, and two seconds long respectively.
-Free actions don't take up any time the first time you use one, but each additional free action on your turn is considered a swift action.
+The first time each turn that you perform an action with a speed of 0 it costs 0, however, additional actions with a speed of 0 have their cost increased to 1 for the rest of that turn.

-Extended actions take time that is longer than a single turn.
-Extended actions are only performed when their complete duration has been met.
+Some actions may require more than 3 action points.
+If they do, it means they will take multiple turns to complete.
 Once started they may be cancelled at any point in their duration, so long as it is your turn.

 Additionally there are also *reactions* and *free reactions*.
 Reactions are special actions that do not take up a portion of your turn, but instead happen during another character's turn.
 You may only take a single reaction each round, and only if you meet the conditions to use that reaction.
 There is no limit on the number of free reactions that can be taken each round.